 Maintaining food standards and providing a food experience that meets customer expectations starts with managing food prep.
 Scratch-made dough can be a huge stumbling block for multiple locations since dough makers and their particular mixing styles vary, even when trained on your house recipe.

 Transitioning from scratch-made to pre-made dough balls serves a dual purpose.
 It eliminates crust consistency issues and also frees back-of-the-house team members to complete other prep tasks.
 The latter is particularly beneficial in helping pizzeria MSOs better cope with labor shortages.
 Aside from the ongoing industry struggle for workers, the pandemic has also put MSOs in the unenviable position of having to lay off workers and/or implement hiring freezes.
 Whatever the cause, staffing minimums mean maximizing time and skill sets.

 The new normal brings challenges for pizzeria MSOs that, for the most part, fall on the shoulders of your team.
-Keeping understaffed teams unified and productive when they’re stretched is the focus of our eBook, The Efficient Kitchen: Doing More With Fewer Employees.
+See what we've learned with our Lessons COVID Has Taught Pizza Operations eBook.
 Click the button below to access your copy now.

 1Restaurant Business Online, What today's pizza customers want, April 19, 2018

 2Technomic, Latest Consumer Trend Report for pizza shows competition heating up, April 2, 2018